It Ain't Necessarily So: Versions

 The role of Sportin' Life was created by John W. Bubbles.
 Other notable incarnations of the character include Avon Long and Cab Calloway on stage and Sammy Davis Jr. in the 1959 film.

 Early charted versions were by Leo Reisman (1935) and by Bing Crosby (1936).
 The song was notably sung by Bobby Darin on his 1959 album That's All.

 In 1960, Aretha Franklin recorded a cover on her debut studio album, Aretha: With The Ray Bryant Combo for Columbia records.

 This song was also covered by a plethora of jazz musicians throughout the 1950s and '60s.
 In 1952, Oscar Peterson covered it on his album Oscar Peterson Plays George Gershwin.
 He also covered it as a duet in 1976 with Joe Pass on their album Porgy and Bess.
 The Cal Tjader Modern Mambo Orchestra recorded it in 1956 for Fantasy Records.
 In 1955, Ahmad Jamal released a cover on his album Ahmad Jamal Plays.
 Peggy Lee released a cover of it on her album Black Coffee in 1955.
 Louis Armstrong and Ella Fitzgerald covered it in their 1958 duet album Porgy and Bess.
 Lena Horne covered it in 1959 on her duet album with Harry Belafonte, Porgy and Bess.
 In 1959, Sammy Davis Jr. also released a studio version of the song on his album with Carmen McRae, Porgy and Bess.
 In 1960, Art Farmer and Benny Golson covered the song on their album Meet the Jazztet.
 Jazz organist Freddie Roach covered the tune in his 1963 album Good Move!.
 On her 1963 album Black Christ of the Andes, Mary Lou Williams made a cover of the song.

 It was covered a number of times during the rock and roll era.
 The Honeycombs released a cover of it on their debut album, The Honeycombs in 1964.
 The next year, the song was a major Australian hit in 1965 for singer Normie Rowe, reaching number five on the Australian singles charts.
 Also in 1965, The Moody Blues covered the song for their album, The Magnificent Moodies.
-The Moody Blues' version is notable for the fact that it was their first recording with band member Ray Thomas singing the lead vocals.

 Violin virtuoso Jascha Heifetz, close friend of George Gershwin, transcribed the song for violin in 1944.
 He recorded this version on September 15, 1970, in ORTF Studio 102, Paris, first appearing on the Heifetz on Television album from 1971.

 In 1984, the song was released as a single by UK band Bronski Beat with Jimmy Somerville on lead vocals.
 The song was taken from Bronski Beat's debut album, The Age of Consent and reached number 16 on the UK singles charts.

-Other versions include Cher in 1994, Tina May in 1995, Jamie Cullum in 2002, Sting, Brian Wilson on his 2010 Brian Wilson Reimagines Gershwin album and Hugh Laurie on his 2011 album Let Them Talk.
+Other versions include Cher in 1994, Tina May in 1995, Jamie Cullum in 2002, Joe Henderson with Sting in 1997, Brian Wilson on his 2010 Brian Wilson Reimagines Gershwin album and Hugh Laurie on his 2011 album Let Them Talk.
 In 2014, Spanish jazz singer Pedro Ruy-Blas included the song on his album El Americano.